open-crosspost/open-crosspost-proxy-service/examples/README.md

 This eliminates the need for separate media upload calls before posting a tweet.

-## Backward Compatibility
+## API Endpoints

-The existing endpoints continue to work as before:
+All endpoints have been enhanced while maintaining backward compatibility:

-- `/api/tweet` - Post a single tweet
+- `/api/tweet` - Post a single tweet or thread
 - `/api/retweet` - Retweet a tweet
-- `/api/quote` - Quote a tweet
+- `/api/quote` - Quote a tweet (single or thread)
-- `/api/reply` - Reply to a tweet
+- `/api/reply` - Reply to a tweet (single or thread)
 - `/api/like/:id` - Like a tweet
 - `/api/unlike/:id` - Unlike a tweet
 - `/api/tweet/:id` - Delete a tweet (DELETE method)

-However, the new unified endpoint is recommended for all new integrations.
+The enhanced endpoints maintain backward compatibility with existing code while providing new capabilities.

 ## Error Handling